sandialabs/halucinator/doc/tutorial/1_HALucinator_overview.md

 providing the data, writing data, etc.  If we want to emulate the UART we have to understand what every bit of these registers does, implement it and the state machine that connects them.
 Considering the huge numbers of different micro-controllers and that most have different implementations of their UARTs, emulating at scale becomes a daunting problem.

-This is a challenge for developers, as well, so manufactures provide, and/or developers write Hardware Abstraction Libraries (HAL)'s to simplify the emulation process.
+This is a challenge for developers, as well, so manufactures provide, and/or developers write Hardware Abstraction Libraries (HAL)'s to simplify the development process.
 You can think of these HAL's as the driver functions for bare-metal systems.
-HAL's provide functions like `HAL_UART_Transmit` which performs all interactions needed with UART registers to send data.
+HAL's provide functions like `HAL_UART_Transmit` which performs all interactions needed with required UART registers to send data.
 Using HLE instead of implementing the UART to transmit data, we simply intercept the execution of the `HAL_UART_Transmit` function, read out the data and then return from the function without executing it.
 We then manage and correct any state to make it appear the function executed